 While there is no committee responsible for the recruitment and appointment of directors, the Board as a whole is responsible to make recommendations of persons to be nominated as directors of the Corporation.
 Prior to nominating the most recent nominee to the Board of Directors, the competencies of the Board as a whole were reviewed in addition to those skills that would be particularly advantageous for the Board.
-In making its recommendations, the Board viewed the candidate's twenty plus years of managerial and operational experience, in addition to his considerable experience as a senior executive of a company traded on the NASDAQ OMX Helsinki stock exchange, as key to making him very well qualified to join the Corporation's Board and to fit into the character and nature of the Board.
+In making its recommendations, the Board viewed the candidate's thirty plus years, as a business attorney advising complex corporate finance and real estate transactions, in addition to his considerable experience advising the Corporation through a decade of multiple U.S acquisitions, as key to making him very well qualified to join the Corporation's Board and to fit into the character and nature of the Board.